-Table 5.4(continued): Range and logic checks for data items in the episode file ltem no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 17 Other drugs of concern (1st) A numeric 4-digit ABS code Blank Check that the code chosen for 'principal drug of concern' is not repeated for other drug of concern 1.
-A single client record can not have the same drug code recorded more than once, with the exception of 9000.
-If 'other drug 1' is coded '0000' then 'other drugs 2-5' must be blank.
-Where 'client type' is coded 2, 'other drug 1' must be blank.
-18 Other drugs of concern (2nd) A numeric 4-digit ABS code Blank A single client record can not have the same drug code recorded more than once, with the exception of 9000.
-Where drug code '0000' has been recorded for 'other drug 1' then 'other drug 2' must be blank.
-If 'other drug 1' is blank, then 'other drug 2-5' must also be blank.
-19 Other drugs of concern (3rd) A numeric 4-digit ABS code Blank A single client record can not have the same drug code recorded more than once, with the exception of 9000.
-Where drug code '0000' has been recorded for 'other drug 1' then 'other drug 3' must be blank.
-If 'other drug 2' is blank, then 'other drug 3-5' must also be blank.
-20 Other drugs of concern (4th) A numeric 4-digit ABS code Blank A single client record can not have the same drug code recorded more than once, with the exception of 9000.
-Where drug code '0000' has been recorded for 'other drug 1' then 'other drug 4' must be blank.
-If 'other drug 3' is blank, then 'other drug 4-5' must also be blank.
-21 Other drugs of concern (5th) A numeric 4-digit ABS code Blank A single client record can not have the same drug code recorded more than once, with the exception of 9000.
-Where drug code '0000' has been recorded for 'other drug 1' then 'other drug 5' must be blank.
-If 'other drug 4' is blank, then 'other drug 5' must also be blank.
+Table 5.5 (continued): Range and logic checks for data items in the episode file

+Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 17 Other drug of concern (1st) A numeric four-digit ABS code Blank Check that the code chosen for Principal drug of concern is not repeated for Other drug of concern 1.
+A single client record cannot have the same drug code recorded more than once, with the exception of 9000.
+If Other drug 1 is coded 0000 then Other drug 2-5 must be blank.
+Where Client type is coded 2, Other drug 1 must be blank.
+18 Other drug of concern (2nd) A numeric four-digit ABS code Blank A single client record cannot have the same drug code recorded more than once, with the exception of 9000.
+Where drug code 0000 has been recorded for Other drug 1 then Other drug 2 must be blank.
+If Other drug 1 is blank, then Other drug 2-5 must also be blank.
+19 Other drug of concern (3rd) A numeric four-digit ABS code Blank A single client record cannot have the same drug code recorded more than once, with the exception of 9000.
+Where drug code 0000 has been recorded for Other drug 1 then Other drug 3 must be blank.
+If Other drug 2 is blank, then Other drug 3-5 must also be blank.
+20 Other drug of concern (4th) A numeric four-digit ABS code Blank A single client record cannot have the same drug code recorded more than once, with the exception of 9000.
+Where drug code 0000 has been recorded for Other drug 1 then Other drug 4 must be blank.
+If Other drug 3 is blank, then Other drug 4-5 must also be blank.
+21 Other drug of concern (5th) A numeric four-digit ABS code Blank A single client record cannot have the same drug code recorded more than once, with the exception of 9000.
+Where drug code 0000 has been recorded for Other drug 1 then Other drug 5 must be blank.
+If Other drug 4 is blank, then Other drug 5 must also be blank.